Bziv

 Bziv (Ukrainian: Бзів) is a village in Brovary Raion of Kyiv Oblast, Ukraine.
 It is 61 km by road southeast of Kyiv and 9.6 km southwest of the settlement of Baryshivka.
 It belongs to Baryshivka settlement hromada, one of the hromadas of Ukraine.
-Bziv is noted for its blue-green wooden Saint Nicholas Church, which is a national Cultural Heritage Monument.
+Bziv is noted for its blue-green wooden Saint Nicholas Church, which is an architectural monument of national significance.

 History

 The village was first mentioned on January 27, 1688.
 During the Cossack period, until 1781, the village was part of the Baryshivka Hundred of the Pereyaslav Regiment.
-Following the abolition of the Cossack regimental system, the village became part of Oster district in the Kyiv governorate.
+Following the abolition of the Cossack regimental system, the village became part of Oster district in the Kiev Governorate.
 By 1787 it had a population of 272.
-In the 19th century it became part of Pereyaslav district in Poltava province and is shown on a map of 1812.
+In the 19th century it became part of Pereyaslav district in Poltava Governorate and is shown on a map of 1812.

 Some 3000 hectares of land was reported in Bziv in 1917, and in 1929 a collective farm was established in the village and by 1932 there were two collective farms, Chervonyi Klin and Novoselytsia.
 According to the available and available archival documents for 1932 and June–October 1933, 100 surnames have been established.

 Until 18 July 2020, Bziv belonged to Baryshivka Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Baryshivka Raion was merged into Brovary Raion.